Loading...

 Our education program is sequential.
 Our babies’ classes are primarily aimed at building an appreciation for music through unconscious learning activities, and help to give the primary care giver confidence to share music with the child.
 Our toddler classes start to build the child’s knowledge of music, and in our classes for preschoolers the unconscious learning becomes apparent as the children discover the beat and the rhythm in the music, identify high and low sounds on the music staff, become familiar with musical terms, and learn how to read basic music elements, reinforcing concepts learned in class.

 Our teachers bring a variety of percussion instruments into the sessions for the children to experiment with.
 We provide attractive and entertaining props, which stimulate the children’s imagination and keep them engaged in the music-making educational activities.
+As well as pre-recorded music, much of the music in class is led by the teacher (sung with simple guitar or ukelele accompaniment).

 Parents and carers of our Mini Maestros students are welcomed into the class and participate along with their children.
 This time together not only allows the parent or carer to spend valuable play time with their child it can also provide the time for the parent or carers to observe their children’s development.
 Educational sessions are also provided at early learning centres.